uakfdotb/ghostpp/readme.txt

 CHANGELOG
 =========

+Version 10.4
+ - added support for auto starting games
+ - added support for auto hosting public games
+  * see the "Auto Hosting" section of this readme for more information
+ - bot_log now defaults to empty (if it isn't specified no log file will be generated)
+ - bot_refreshmessages now defaults to 0
+ - games are now refreshed every 5 seconds instead of 10 seconds
+ - before creating a game the bot now checks that the currently loaded map config file is valid
+ - a timestamp is now printed to the console with ingame chat messages
+ - fixed a typo with the map config file for BattleShips Pro 1.189
+ - added new config value bot_language to specify the language file
+ - added new command !autostart to auto start the current game
+ - added new command !autohost to auto host public games
+ - you can now use the !announce command in battle.net (it still affects the current game lobby only)
+ - added responses to the !announce command
+ - added new map config for BattleShips Pro 1.197
+ - added new map config for Warlock 083
+ - added new map config for Worm War
+ - fixed a bug where a reserved player joining the game and kicking someone would cause everyone to disconnect
+ - fixed a bug where a player joining over LAN would be kicked when the game filled up when the game had less than 12 slots
+ - added some new entries to language.cfg

 Version 10.3
  - added support for specifying the config file on the command line (e.g. "ghost.exe mycfg.cfg" or "ghost++ mycfg.cfg")
   * it will default to ghost.cfg if no config file is specified